Event

 Notifications will be sent in early June.
 Two or more grants will be awarded.

-Applicants are welcome to email Erin Swenson-Klatt, ASI Food & Handcraft Coordinator, with questions throughout the course of the application period.
+Applicants are welcome to email Erin Swenson-Klatt, ASI Cultural Programs Manager, with questions throughout the course of the application period.

-For questions and more information, please email Erin Swenson-Klatt, ASI Food & Handcraft Coordinator.
+For questions and more information, please email Erin Swenson-Klatt, ASI Cultural Programs Manager.

-Awarded to one individual each year, this competitive scholarship provides $1000 for study abroad in Sweden.
+Awarded to one individual each year, this competitive scholarship provides $2000 for academic and/or professional studies abroad in Sweden.

 The scholarship was established in 1980 by friends, students, and relatives of Lilly Lorénzen, the late Swedish-language instructor who taught at both the University of Minnesota and the American Swedish Institute and author of the book Of Swedish Ways.
 She was also a respected builder of Swedish heritage in America.

-To apply, please fill out the application and mail a copy to ASI.
+To apply, please fill out the application and email a copy to ASI.

-For more information, please email to Britta Walstrom, ASI Programs Manager.
+For more information, please email to Britta Walstrom, ASI Director of Programs.

-Applicants must be Minnesota residents, demonstrate achievement in their field of study, have a working knowledge of the Swedish language, present a credible plan for scholarly or creative study in Sweden during the relevant school year, and contribute to American-Swedish exchange.
+Applicants must be Minnesota residents not currently living in Sweden, demonstrate achievement in their field of study, have a working knowledge of the Swedish language, present a credible plan for scholarly or creative study in Sweden during the relevant school year, and contribute to American-Swedish exchange.

 Receive our digital newsletter containing all the latest from ASI.